 In Breach Zone, his Freudian Excuse is detailed, finally fully humanizing him.

 Spirit World: The Source, which is an alternate reality where all sorts of monsters come from.

-Spiritual Antithesis: Perhaps not purposefully, Shadowrun.
+Spiritual Antithesis: To Shadowrun.
 In the RPG, when The Magic Comes Back, Indian tribes drive the government off their ancestral lands with magic and Mega Corps are able to seize power from national governments in the chaos.
 In Shadow Ops, Reality Ensues.
 The military is the first to refine magical power to a fine edge, the US military is among the best in the world, and quickly increase government power by means of "Skill Beats Will."
 Therefore, the tribes are in an ongoing war to keep the territory, and only holding on due to their willingness to use Black Magic.
 Corporations have been denied Latent assets at SOC-point - in Fortress Frontier, Scylla is revealed to be a Fortune 500 CEO the SOC snatched up as legally as a loose penny along with her invention, Limbic Dampener, as part of a conspiracy to enslave all Latents.
 As for Japanese ascendance?
 They're dependent on American assets for defense, so they probably have to surrender their Latents to the American SOC.
 China has a healthier economy than America in Shadow Ops because their government shares Latent assets with their corporations.